 The zoom vs. prime distinction varies by camera type, and Sony in particular has a very strong batch of FE primes.
 In general, zoom lenses are more versatile covering a range of focal lengths, while primes often are superior optically with faster maximum apertures and less distortion.
 Primes usually are smaller as well, but you may need to carry multiple lenses to cover your desired focal lengths.

 Compared to Canon's EF-mount lenses or Nikon's F-mount lens offerings, there are far fewer Sony FE zoom options at this time.
 The result is that you should choose your zoom carefully and probably avoid some of the older models like the 28-70mm f/3.5-5.6 and 24-70mm f/4.
-Sony’s three “GM” Grand Master lenses are particularly strong, but the primes shine most for FE.
+Sony’s five “GM” Grand Master lenses are particularly strong, but the primes shine most for FE.
 More than for any other system, we would seriously consider grabbing a prime or two.
 And the Sony/Zeiss relationship is unique and worth capitalizing on (more on that below).

 Aside from focal length, maximum aperture is one of the most important decisions you’ll make when choosing a lens.
 In short, aperture is the size of the lens opening through which light passes, and it impacts just about everything related to image quality: bokeh, depth of field, and sharpness.
 Aperture is measured in f-stops, and the lower the f-stop (f/2.8, f/1.8, etc.), the larger the opening and the more light can enter.
 You can see the full f-stop scale here, and lower numbers make for more desirable (and expensive) lenses.